To upload tracks to Live365, your files must be in MP3 or M4A formats. MP3 is a more common format than M4A.

 In the Windows version, you will find the convert option under File > Convert.

 iTunes displays the audio conversion options based upon your default audio import format.
 The setting for this can still be found by going into iTunes Preferences, and selecting Import Settings from the General tab, as outlined below.

 To set the default import format in iTunes (version 7-10):

 3) Click the General button, then click the Importing Settings button in the second section of the window.

-4) From the Import Using pop-up menu, choose the encoding format (MP3) that you want to convert the song to, then click OK to save the settings.
+4) From the Import Using drop-down menu, choose the MP3 encoding format, then click OK to save the settings.

 If you haven't imported a track into iTunes yet, you can import and convert them to MP3 at the same time.
 To convert all the songs in a folder or on a disk, hold down the Option key (Mac) or Shift key (Windows) to select multiple tracks at a time.
 The Import preference setting should match what you chose in step 4 above. iTunes will prompt you for the location of the folder or disk you want to import and convert.

 Note: Some purchased songs are encoded using a protected AAC format that prevents them from being converted. iTunes Plus purchases are not protected and can be converted.